IDCubed/oms-inside/README.md

 $ grunt watch
 ```

+Unit tests will run in a new browser window.
-Finally, open `localhost:8000/index.html` in your browser.
+`localhost:8000/index.html` will open in your default browser.

-Making changes to any of the files will reload the page automatically.
+Boom!
+You have a dev environment set up for working on any of the project's HTML/JavaScript/AngularJS code.
+Making changes to those files src/ will reload your page automatically.

+For issues to get started on, check out our [issues page](issues)

+To ask questions, check out [Communication](#communication) or join one of the [Meetups](http://www.meetup.com/The-Happathon-Project-Hacking-Somerville-Happiness/).

+To Beta test the app when it's ready, join the [Beta Testers Google Group](https://groups.google.com/forum/#!forum/happathon).

 Happy hacking!

-## Purpose
+## Pilot Goal

 Increase participating Somerville residents' well-being (as each defines it) by 2% over baseline by 12/31/2014.